timmo001/example-fastify-sst-aws/README.md

-# Exmaple Fastify API App with SST Deployment to AWS
+# Example Fastify API App with SST Deployment to AWS

 This is an example Fastify API app that is deployed to AWS using [SST](https://sst.dev/).